LatentCRS: A Variational EM Framework for Bridging Semantics and Behavior in LLM-based Conversational Recommendation: Additional Experimental Results

 \subsection{Implementation Details}

-As previously discussed, we utilize an LLM to act as a user simulator, specifically employing Gemini-1.5-pro for this purpose.
-Within our framework, we use Llama-3.1-8B-Instruct \cite{dubey2024llama} as the incorporate LLMs.
 For the recommendation component, we implement the ICLRec \cite{chen2022intent} model.
 All optimization steps are carried out using PyTorch.
 Following \cite{gao2023chat}, we limit the maximum number of interaction turns to 5 and present at most 5 items in each dialogue turn.
-In our implementation, we make a conditional independence assumption, where the variable \( v \) is conditionally independent of the observed data \( \mathscr{S}^u, x^u \) given the latent variable \( M \).
-This can be formally represented as:

-Moreover, due to the limited amount of training data, we employ a simple data augmentation method by randomly segmenting user behavior sequences to generate new data instances.
-This approach helps to artificially expand the dataset and improve model generalization by simulating diverse interaction scenarios.
-Additionally, we employ a caching scheme to enhance training efficiency.
-Specifically, we pre-embed the natural language descriptions and store them, thereby offloading the computationally expensive LLM calculations.
-All code related to our methods are available on Anonymous GitHub\footnote{\url{https://github.com/kylokano/LatentCRS}}.